finncatling/lap-risk/README.md

 # lap-risk

-Modelling mortality risk in emergency laparotomy, using data from the NELA.
+This analysis code relates to the study *Predicting uncertainty: a novel model of mortality risk in emergency laparotomy*.

 ![Tests](https://github.com/finncatling/lap-risk/workflows/Tests/badge.svg)
 [![Coverage Status](https://coveralls.io/repos/github/finncatling/lap-risk/badge.svg?t=H4at4E)](https://coveralls.io/github/finncatling/lap-risk)

+## Study data

+The NELA dataset is required to run the full analysis, and is not included in this repository.
+Under the terms of the data sharing agreement for this study we are unable to share the source data directly.
+Requests for anonymous patient-level data can be made directly to the NELA project team.

+Without these data, it is still possible to set up the project environment and run the tests.

-## Install
+## Environmental setup

 This codebase is written in Python 3.8.6 and R 4.0.3.
 We manage dependencies with pipenv and renv.
-To get started, you'll need to:
+To set up your project environment, you'll need to:

 - Install Python and pip
 - [Install pipenv](https://pipenv-fork.readthedocs.io/en/latest/install.html#installing-pipenv)